Best Upwork Job Alert Tools in 2026: Vibeworker, GigUp & More

 That gap has created a small market of third-party tools.
 Here's what exists, what each one actually does, and how to choose.
+If you're specifically here because you were using the old RSS workflow, start with our Upwork RSS explainer or the best Upwork RSS alternatives.

 Upwork's native alerts: free, but limited